King County Water Taxi: Vashon Island–Seattle

-At the Vashon Island Ferry Terminal, connecting services include King County Metro bus routes 118 and 119 and Washington State Ferries with routes to both the city of Southworth in Kitsap County and the Fauntleroy terminal in West Seattle.
+The Vashon Island Ferry Terminal is also served by Washington State Ferries routes to Southworth in Kitsap County and the Fauntleroy terminal in West Seattle.
+Connecting services include King County Metro bus routes 118 and 119, which traverse Vashon and Maury islands.
+The route initially was peak-only with 12 round trips, but gained four mid-day rounds trips in 2024 with funding from the state legislature's supplemental transportation budget to compensate for reduced two-boat service on the Southworth–Vashon–Fauntleory ferry.

 Fares

 As of September 1, 2022, the one-way fares for the King County Water Taxi are:

 Crew members accept ORCA with a hand-held card reader, or passengers can pay with cash (no change given) or a pre-purchased tickets at the farebox on the vessel.
 Tickets can be purchased with credit or debit cards at vending machines located at each water taxi terminal.